freeCodeCamp/gsoc/README.md

 #### Chat room

-We hangout in our [Contributors Chat room](https://gitter.im/FreeCodeCamp/Contributors), drop in and say hi.
+We hangout in our [Contributors Chat room](https://gitter.im/FreeCodeCamp/Contributors).

+Drop in and say hi.

 We would love to assist you there with any queries.
-Its very active community and someone from the hundreds of Contributors will definitely point you in the right direction.
+It's an very active community.
+Someone from our Contributors team will be able to guide you.

+## License

+All the code developed during the program will be made available under the [BSD 3-clause "New" or "Revised" License](LICENSE)